 Antidepressants are detox medications used to treat depression, anxiety, and sleep disorders.
 They work by affecting the neurotransmitters in the brain.
 Antidepressants can be used for alcohol or stimulant withdrawal where depression is often a symptom.
 It can also be used for those withdrawing with co-occurring mental health conditions.

-After detox, you’ll be able to start working on your recovery with our team of counselors and therapists.
+Once the detox program is complete, you’ll be able to begin working on your recovery with our team of counselors and therapists.
 We’ll help you understand your addiction and develop healthy coping mechanisms.
 You’ll also have access to our adventure therapy and wellness programs, which help you build a foundation for long-term recovery.

-At Eagle Creek Ranch we offer a comprehensive residential treatment program to follow medical detox.
+At our drug detox centers in Idaho, we offer a comprehensive residential treatment program to follow detox.
 During our residential program, you’ll experience the beauty of Idaho’s surroundings and participate in our unique therapies that get you outside and invigorated during your recovery experience.
 We focus on building life skills and activating your ability to learn a new approach to a healthy life.

-Eagle Creek Ranch is one of the leading drug detox centers in Idaho.
-We offer a variety of detox services designed to help you safely and comfortably detox from drugs and alcohol.
-Our detox services include:
+Eagle Creek Ranch Recovery is one of the leading drug detox centers in Idaho.
+Our substance abuse treatment and detox specialists can help individuals overcome their challenges We offer a variety of detox services designed to help you safely and comfortably detox from drugs and alcohol.
+Our drug detox services include:

 - Medically supervised detox